lubuntu-team/manual/source/5/5.2/desktop_icons.rst

 Creating
 --------
 To create a launcher graphically you can right click on the desktop and select :menuselection:`Create Launcher`.
 To add a name for the launcher you want enter in the :guilabel:`Name` field.
 To enter a descrption of the program enter the :guilabel:`Description` field.
+To add a comment to your .desktop file enter it in the :guilabel:`Comment` field.